 For queries with regards to Council please contact Jacqui Holgate on 01274 236548 or firstname.lastname@example.org

 Privacy Notice for Lay Members of Council and its Committees

 As a member of Council/co-opted member of the Audit Committee, your data is used for activities relating to the governance of the University; this Privacy Notice explains how the University processes and uses your personal data.

-Please see link to the Privacy Notice for Council and its Committees
+Please see link to the Privacy Notice for Council and its Committees (PDF, 202KB)

 Council Code of Conduct